mooreds/docs-1/references/connectors/stripe-documentation.md

 ## payment_intent_capture

-Capture the funds of an existing uncaptured PaymentIntent where required_action="requires_capture".Uncaptured PaymentIntents will be canceled exactly seven days after they are created.
+Capture the funds of an existing uncaptured PaymentIntent where required_action="requires_capture".
+Uncaptured PaymentIntents will be canceled exactly seven days after they are created.

 <details><summary>Parameters</summary>